 Ever wonder why you’re waking up tired even after a full night’s sleep?
+Have you ever said, I‘m tired but I can’t sleep?
 It may surprise you that some of the common things we do can actually disrupt the quality of sleep we get.

 Sleep Quantity vs. Sleep Quality

 In today’s fast paced world, most of us get by on just a few hours of sleep.

 A recent study participated by 48 countries found that on average, people sleep 6.8 hours per night.
 This is much lower than the 8-hour average back in 1942.